chiyuzhang94/PMLM-SFT/README.md

 * PragS1 (PMLM with Hashtag_end dataset followed by SFT-E): https://huggingface.co/UBC-NLP/prags1
 * PragS2 (Best Model, PMLM with Emoji_any dataset followed by SFT-H): https://huggingface.co/UBC-NLP/prags2

-You can load these model and use for downstream fine-tuning.
+You can load these models and use for downstream fine-tuning.
 For example:
 ```python
 from transformers import AutoTokenizer, AutoModelForSequenceClassification